rafalp/Misago/dev-docs/plugins/hooks/synchronize-thread-hook.md

 This hook allows plugins to replace or extend the logic used to synchronize threads.

-Thread synchronization updates a thread’s reply count, the IDs and timestamps of the first and last posts, the attributes of the first and last posters, and status flags such as `has_unapproved_posts`.
+Thread synchronization updates a thread's reply count, the IDs and timestamps of the first and last posts, the attributes of the first and last posters, and status flags such as `has_unapproved_posts`.

 ## Location